Boogeyman 2: Casting

-The first actor to be cast was Renee O'Connor as Dr. Jessica Ryan in December 2006; she filmed her first scenes in February 2007.
-O'Connor had visited her personal friend and Boogeymans producer Rob Tapert on the New Zealand set, where she had had a discussion with him about "the differences of having a supernatural demon versus a real person that can come in and be a threat."
+Renee O'Connor was cast as Dr. Jessica Ryan in December 2006.
+O'Connor had visited her friend and producer Rob Tapert on the New Zealand set, where they discussed "the differences of having a supernatural demon versus a real person that can come in and be a threat."
 She concluded the former was scarier.
-On getting cast in the film and her approach to the character, she stated:I had a contract with Rob Tapert and I just emailed him and said that I really wanted to play this character.
+On getting cast in the film and her approach to the character, she said:I had a contract with Rob Tapert and I just emailed him and said that I really wanted to play this character.
 I think she would be interesting because it touches back on some of the things I've played as an actress, and that was it. [...]
 It was so tight in the dialogue, you just have to play with the relationships and find other things going on with the characters to make it seem like there's more depth to what's going on, that there's more of a history between them.

 In mid-January, Danielle Savre was cast as the film's lead Laura Porter.
 On Savre, Betancourt stated that "[she] has been incredible so far and has been a real trooper.
 We've [...] had her running up and down these halls screaming, throwing blood on her, throwing vomit on her, throwing guts on her and she's held up so far."
 Tobin Bell was cast as Dr. Mitchell Allen in February and Matt Cohen as Laura's brother Henry in March.
 Bell modeled his portrayal after Dick Cheney.